zzymyn/Git-Law/Marriage Act 1961.md

  (2)  The declarations of the parties required by subsection (1) shall both be written on the one paper and on the same side of that paper.

- (3)  A chaplain shall not solemnise a marriage under this Part if he or she has reason to believe that a declaration made and subscribed under this section in relation to the marriage contains a false statement or an error or is defective.
+ (3)  An authorised celebrant shall not solemnise a marriage under this Part if he or she has reason to believe that a declaration made and subscribed under this section in relation to the marriage contains a false statement or an error or is defective.

-##### 75  Chaplain to be satisfied of parties’ identity
+##### 75  Authorised celebrant to be satisfied of parties’ identity

-  A chaplain shall not solemnise a marriage under this Part unless the chaplain has satisfied himself or herself as to the identity of the parties.
+  An authorised celebrant shall not solemnise a marriage under this Part unless the authorised celebrant has satisfied himself or herself as to the identity of the parties.

 ##### 76  Additional consent to marriage of minor domiciled outside Australia